moonbuggy/docker-dnsmasq-updater/README.md

 The Agent should be allowed to restart freely since, by design, it will exit upon encountering a variety of otherwise non-fatal errors.
-This is a simple way to trigger a fresh initialization and ensure the manager has the full picture if it is restarted or communications are interrupted for whatever reason.
+This is a simple way to trigger a fresh initialization and ensure the manager has the full picture if it's restarted or communications are interrupted for whatever reason.

 #### Image Tags
 The default `latest` tag and the `script` tag point to the standalone/manager